Ever feel like your brain has gone on vacation without you?

 Feld Entertainment may be providing me with complimentary tickets to this show, in exchange for my time and efforts in attending the show, and reporting my opinion within this blog.
 However, the opinions about the show, and everything else are 100 per cent mine.

-Disney characters and artwork, © Disney.
+pictures courtesy of Disney characters and artwork, © Disney.
 Disney/Pixar characters and artwork © Disney/Pixar.

 Tuesday, October 30, 2012